techlerah-cmd/e-commerce/frontend/SEO_COMPLETE.md

 ## 🌟 Conclusion

-Your LèRah Royal Elegance website is now **fully optimized for search engines** with:
+Your Lerah Royal Elegance website is now **fully optimized for search engines** with:

 ✅ **Comprehensive meta tags** for search and social
 ✅ **Structured data** for rich results